Kaizen: Experiments in Scaling Agile

 On our Release Train we have seven front-end development teams spread across three locations in the United States, all collaborating in a monolithic codebase.
 We have a strong base of scaled agile practices and ceremonies that are widely adopted and help ensure we build the right product the right way.
 Teams commit to a set of features each quarter and execute on them consistently.

 Despite these practices, we found ourselves faced with several challenges.
-Specifically, we have had pain around how we executed our product vision of revamping key aspects of Agile Central, like building new backlog pages and boards, crucial tools for any agile team.
+Specifically, we have had pain around how we executed our product vision of revamping key aspects of Rally, like building new backlog pages and boards, crucial tools for any agile team.

 Issues we faced included: